 Capitol Hill is Denver’s most densely populated neighborhood.
-It was once the home of Denver’s elite and origination of Foursquare architecture in Denver.
+It was once the home of Denver’s elite and the origination of Foursquare architecture in Denver.
 Today it consists of historic mansions, apartments and condo buildings.
 Because of the concentration of multi-family uses and the urban character of the neighborhood, parking is at a premium.
 The area is strongly influenced by the Colorado State Capitol and Downtown Denver which is adjacent to the northwest boundary of the neighborhood.

 Developers have rediscovered Platt Park and are building new homes and duplexes that fit this area’s energetic spirit.
 Bounded by Downing, Broadway, Evans and I-25, Platt Park is seeing many of its older homes remodeled for 21st century living.
 Schools and businesses cater to growing numbers of young families in the area.
 Old South Pearl Street’s charming shops and restaurants draw people from all over the city, as do the antique shops on South Broadway.